Biden aims to assert American leadership abroad at UN climate summit and G20 - NewsBreak

 Summits come and go, usually leaving little trace of their long-term significance.
 The meeting scheduled this week between U.S. President Joe Biden and Chinese President Xi Jinping on the sidelines of the G20 summit in Bali could be different.
 The geopolitical stakes are high.
 Both sides know it.
 And so does the rest of the world.

-Biden to meet with top US allies Japan and South Korea following midterm boost
+Biden celebrates Democrats holding the Senate on second day of Asia summits

 President Joe Biden landed in Cambodia on Saturday still reveling in midterm election results that have produced an unexpected boost at home for his second two years in office.
-The scale of the challenges abroad, and the effort to translate 21 months of intensive engagement into tangible results for US...
+A day after he arrived in Asia, he got another piece of news from back home that could give him a...

 US intelligence report shows UAE efforts to meddle in American political system: Washington Post